 This course will take place over 2 days.
 The first day will be partially in the classroom in the morning and will focus on basic navigational concepts.
 The second day will be partially in the classroom in the morning then outdoors in the afternoon, learning and practicing navigational and trip planning skills in the field.

-Day 1: Meet the guide at 8:45am at the classroom location.
+Day 1: Meet the guide at 8:45am at Howe Sound Brewery.
 The guide will have everyone sign a waiver and give a brief overview of the course.
 Day 1 will focus on the theoretical lessons.

 The day will end at approximately 4pm with a debrief and a discussion of the next day’s objectives.

-Day 2: Meet the guide at 8:45am at a predetermined outdoor location.
+Day 2: Meet the guide at 8:45am at Brennan Park.
 The guide will review Day 1’s theoretical lessons before the group practices those skills in the field.

 The day will end at approximately 4pm with a course debrief and what the next steps are for students.